 Free nonsectarian colleges

-Alice Lloyd College grants every student the Appalachian Leaders College Scholarship, which covers the cost of tuition for 10 semesters for qualified candidates from 108 counties in Central Appalachia.
+Alice Lloyd College grants every student the Appalachian Leaders College Scholarship, which covers the cost of tuition for 10 semesters for qualified candidates from 108 counties in five states in Central Appalachia.
 Students are required to work at least 10 hours per week in jobs necessary for the normal operation of the college, such as computer technician, groundskeeper, lifeguard, and bookstore clerks.
 The college offers 13 degree programs and prepreprofessional programs.

 At this Philadelphia music conservatory all undergraduate and graduate students receive full-tuition scholarships, regardless of financial need.
 Admission is by audition.
 There is no age requirement—minimum or maximum—to audition and to be eligible for the full-tuition scholarship.

 Full scholarships that include tuition, room, and board, cover all expenses for students at this small liberal-arts college now in its 98th year.
 Situated on a cattle ranch and alfalfa farm in the remote desert, the college is based on self-governance, intense contact with nature, ideas, and work (students milk cows, tend gardens, pitch hay, collect eggs, cook, clean, and do office work).
 Most students attend for two years then continue at competitive four-year institutions.
 The college says that in recent years it sent seven grads to Yale University.
 Deep Springs is a male-only college, but anticipates a change to co-ed within the next few years.

 This school, on the north shore of Long Island, gives each of its 80 undergraduates a full-tuition scholarship and boasts 100 percent job placement.
 Students' costs are limited to room, board, books, laptop, and software.
 Webb is highly specialized: All students double major in naval architecture and marine engineering.
 Admission is highly selective.